SymfonyCasts/symfony5/sfcasts/ep3-doctrine/update.md

-# Update
+# Update Query & Rich vs Anemic Models

-Coming soon...

-Back on the show page, we can now upvote or downvote inquiries for that question object in the controller grabs which button we clicked in increases or decreases the vote.
-Count.
-This doesn't save the database yet, but we'll do that in a minute before we do.
-I think we have another opportunity to clean up our code, adding some new methods directly to our entity, the code of the controller to increase or decrease the vote isn't complex, but it could be simpler and more descriptive in `Question` at the bottom, what's that a new `public function` called `upVote()`, and I'm going to have this return `self`.
-Basically the job of this is it's going to say `$this->votes++` plus that simple, this vote, we can call this method.
-If we ever want to increase the votes, I'm also going to return `$this` just because that makes it easier to chain.

-I returned this on all of my methods that, uh, all of my setter methods let's copy this and make another method called `downVote()` this time.
-It will do `$this->votes--` notice.
-I'm not even adding any PHP documentation above these votes because is so descriptive `upVote` and `downVote`.
-I love doing this because it's going to make our code in our controller.
-So simple.
-Check this up.
-If the direction is up, `$question->upVote()`.
-If it's down, `$question->downVote()` how beautiful is that?
+On the show page, we can now up vote or down vote the question... mostly.
+In the controller, we read `direction` to know which button was clicked and change the vote count.
+This doesn't save to the database yet, but we'll do that in a minute.

+## Adding upVote and downVote Methods

+Before we do, we have another opportunity to improve our code.
+The logic inside the controller to increase or decrease the vote isn't complex, but it *could* be simpler and more descriptive.

+In `Question` at the bottom, add a new `public function` called `upVote()`.
+I'm going make this return `self`.
+Inside, say `$this->votes++`.
+Then, `return $this`... just because that chaining easier - all of the setter methods return `$this`.

+Copy this, paste, and create another called `downVote()` that will do `$this->votes--`.
+I'm not going to both adding any PHP documentation above these, because their names are already so descriptive: `upVote()` and `downVote()`!

+I love doing this because it makes the code in our controller *so* nice.
+If the direction is `up`, `$question->upVote()`.
+If it's `down`, `$question->downVote()`.

+How beautiful is that?
+And when we move over and refresh... it still works!

+## Rich vs Anemic Models

-When we go over and try it and refresh it still works.
-This question has 10 votes, but when we uploaded it up votes to 11, we've now added the three custom methods to our question, `upVote()` `downVote()` and also `getVotesString()`.
+We've now added the *three* custom methods to `Question`: `upVote()` `downVote()` `getVotesString()`.
 And this touches on a somewhat controversial topic related to entities.
 Notice that every property in our entity has a getter and setter method.

-This makes our entity super flexible.
-You can get or set any field you want, but sometimes you might not need or even want a Gitter or a setter method.
-For example, do we really want a sets, a `setVotes()` method, should anything in our app, be able to set the vote directly to any number that it wants?
-Probably not, probably always want to use `upVote()` or `downVote()` methods.
-Now I will keep this method, but only because we're using it in `QuestionController`.
-If I scroll up here to help create our random data, to help create our fake data.
+This makes the entity super flexible: you can get or set any field you want.

+But sometimes you might not need or even want a getter or setter method.
+For example, do we really want a `setVotes()` method?
+Should anything in our app be able to set the vote directly to *any* number that it wants?
+Probably not.
+Probably we will always want to use `upVote()` or `downVote()`.

+Now I *will* keep this method... but only because we're using it in `QuestionController` - in the `new()` method... we're using it to set the fake data.

-But this touches on a really interesting idea by removing any unnecessary getter or setter methods in your entity and replacing them with more descriptive methods that fit your business logic like `upVote()` and `downVote()`, you can little by little, give your entities more clarity, `upVote()`, and `downVote()` are very clear methods.
-Some people take this to an extreme and have almost zero getter and setter methods on their entity class here at Symfony casts, we tend to be more pragmatic.
-We usually have getters and setters, but we always look for ways to be more descriptive, to be more descriptive.
-For example, the `upVote()` and `downVote()` methods are super nice.
-Okay, let's finish this in our controller back down on question vote.
-How can we execute an update query to save the new vote, count to the database?
-Well, no surprise.
-Whenever we're saving something with doctrine, we need the entity manager.
-So add another argument and `EntityManagerInterface $entityManager`
+But this touches on a really interesting idea: by removing any unnecessary getter or setter methods in your entity and replacing them with more descriptive methods that fit your business logic - like `upVote()` and `downVote()` - you can, little by little, give your entities more clarity. `upVote()`, and `downVote()` are *very* clear & descriptive.

+Some people take this to an extreme and have almost *zero* getter and setter methods on their entities.
+Here at Symfonycasts, we tend to be more pragmatic.
+We usually have getters and setters method, but we always look for ways to be more descriptive - like `upVote()` and `downVote()` methods.

+## Updating an Entity in the Database

+Okay, let's finish this!
+In our controller, back down on `questionVote()`, how can we execute an *update* query to save the new vote count to the database?
+Well, no surprise, whenever we need to *save* something in doctrine, we need the entity manager.

-And then down here, replace the `dd($question)` with `$entityManager->flush()` that's it.
+Add another argument: `EntityManagerInterface $entityManager`.
+Then, below, replace the `dd($question)` with `$entityManager->flush()`.
-Doctrine is smart enough to realize that the question object already exists in the database and makes an update query instead of an insert we don't need to worry about is this an insert or an update at all?
-Doctrine has us covered.
-Wait didn't I forget the `persist()` call up in our new action.
-We learned that when we need to insert something in the database, we get the entity manager.
-When you call `persist()` in, then flush what you could.
-We could have added persist down here if we want it to, but you don't have to remember the point of `persist()`.
-If I scroll back up is to make doctrine aware of your object so that when you call `flush()`, it will execute whatever queries it needs to put that into the database, whether those are update or insert queries, but down in our question vote, because doctrine was used to query for this question object.
-It already knows it exists.

-We just call `flush()` down here.
-It checks that question.
-Object for updates and performs.
-The update query doctrine is smart.
-Now that this is saving, what should our controller return?
-Well, usually after a form submit we'll redirect.
-So let's do that.
-How am I saying return `$this->redirectToRoute()` and then passes the name of the route that we want to redirect to.
-So I'm gonna use `app_question_show` we'll redirect to our show page, and then pass that any wild cards that it needs.
-So that has a `slug`.
-Wildcards will pass it. `$question->getSlug()`.
-Now, two things about this one is so far we've only ever generated you where else from inside of twig and instead of twig, when you use the `{{ path() }}` function to generate you, where else the redirector route, we pass it, similar arguments because internally it's going to generate a URL to that route.

-The second thing is that if you think about it, what a redirect actually is, it's a special type of response.
-So we know that our controller always needs to return a response, right?
-Well, the redirect is actually just a response with a 302 status code and a special location header set to the address that your browser should go to.
-So I'm actually going to hold command or control to click into this redirect route.
-You can see this actually comes from our `AbstractController`.
-This apparently calls some other method called `redirect()` on this class.
-I'm going to hold command to jump that.
-So ultimately what this redirect drop method returns is a `RedirectResponse` response.
-And if I hold command on that `RedirectResponse` is actually a class deep in the core of Symfony that extends `Response`.
-It's just a special subclass of response.
-That's really good at creating redirect responses.
-So if that didn't quite make sense, that's fine.
-I'm gonna close out these two classes.
-What I want you to know is that `redirectToRoute()` actually returns a `Response` object, response option.
-That's really good at redirecting.
-All right.
-So testing time, let's move over.
-Let's go back to the show page and you can see that right now.
-This has 10 votes.
-Let's upload that.
-And as 11 of what it again, 12 I'll put it again.
-13, downvote it?
-12, it works beautifully.
+Done!
+Seriously!
+Doctrine is smart enough to *realize* that the `Question` object already exists in the database and makes an *update* query instead of an insert.
+*We* don't need to worry about "is this an insert or an update" at all?
+Doctrine has that covered.

+But wait, didn't I forget the `persist()` call?
+Up in the `new()` action, we learned that to insert something in the database, we need to call call `persist()` *and* `flush()`.

+This time, we *could* have added `persist()`, but we don't need to.
+Scroll back up to `new()`.
+Remember: the point of `persist()` is to make Doctrine *aware* of your object so that when you call `flush()`, it can *check* that object and execute whatever queries it needs to save that into the database, whether that is an INSERT of UPDATE query.

+Down in `questionVote()`, because Doctrine was used to *query* for this `Question` object... it's *already* aware of it!
+When we call `flush()`, it already knows to check that `Question` object for changes and performs an UPDATE query.
+Doctrine is smart.

+## Redirecting

+Ok, now that this is saving... what should our controller return?
+Well, usually after a form submit, we should redirect somewhere.
+Let's do that.
+How?
+`return $this->redirectToRoute()` and then pass the name of the route that we want to redirect to.
+Let's use `app_question_show` to redirect to the show page and then pass any wildcard value as the second argument: `slug` set to `$question->getSlug()`.

+Two things about.
+First, until now, we've *only* ever generated a URL from inside of Twig, by using the `{{ path() }}` function.
+We pass the same arguments to `redirectToRoute()` because, internally, it generates a URL just like `path()` does.

+And second... on a high level... what *is* a redirect?
+When a server wants to redirect you to another page, how does it do that?

+A redirect is *nothing* more than a special type of response.
+It's a response that has a 301 or 302 status code and a `Location` header that tells your browser where to go.

+We know that our controller always needs to return a Symfony `Response` object.
+Let's do some digging: hold Command or Ctrl and click `redirectToRoute()` to jump to that method inside of `AbstractController`.
+This apparently calls another method `redirect()`.
+Hold Command or Ctrl again to jump to that.

+Ah, *here's* the answer: this returns a `RedirectResponse` object.
+Hold Command or Ctrl *one* more time to jump into this class.

+`RedirectResponse` live deep in the core of Symfony and it *extends* `Response`!
+Yes this is just a special subclass of `Response` that's really good at creating *redirect* responses.

+Let's close all of these core classes.
+The point is: the `redirectToRoute()` method doesn't do anything magical: it returns a `Response` object that's really good at redirecting.

+Ok: testing time!
+Spin over to your browser and go back to the show page.
+Right now this has 10 votes.
+Hit "up vote" and...
+11!
+Do it again: 12!
+The 13!
+Downvote and...
+12. We got it!

-Like I said, in a real app, when we have user authentication, we might prevent a person from voting multiple times, but since we don't have that yet, this is working awesome.
-Next let's talk about something else.
+Like I said earlier, in a real app, when we have user authentication, we might prevent someone from voting multiple times.
+But, we can worry about that later.

+Next: we *have* created a way to load dummy data into our database via the `/questions/new` page.
+But... it's pretty hacky.

+Let's replace this with a much more robust *fixtures* system.